 Cheese scones ready for butter and and a hungry tummy.

-A Pavlova just after removal from the oven - I do hate brown greaseproof paper !
+A Pavlova just after removal from the oven - I do dislike brown greaseproof paper !
 The slightly hard top will form a good base when served.

 30 mins later and it's sunk a bit but that's as it should be.
 It's really just a lot of egg white all fluffed up and a huge, huge amount of caster sugar !

-Cream and Chineese Gooseberries in place and ready to serve - not terribly good for diabetics I am afraid !
+Cream and Chinese Gooseberries in place and ready to serve - not terribly good for diabetics I am afraid !

 Separate the eggs and ensure there is no yoke at all with the egg white